iamlos/meet-the-dockers/README.md

     18. check roles and make sure have cas publishing role: https://infusionsoft.infusiontest.com:8443/app/authentication/whoAmI.jsp
     19. Make sure the JDK has the valid certificates.
 If not, install the certs.

+#12. dirty data set
+    Create a dataset with data that we know has caused problems for our software.
+    Anyone can easily spin this up and test against it.
+    Caveat - Most database images set the data path as a data volume, which is not persisten.
+This can be changed though.